quickgrid/Setup-Guide/README.md

 `C:\openpose-master\build\src\openpose\Release`
 `C:\openpose-master\3rdparty\windows\opencv\x64\vc15\lib`

 Do same for all lib folders in 3rdparty directory.
-Next, write name of each `*.lib` files in `Linked > Input > Additional Dependencies` such as,
+Next, write name of each `*.lib` files in `Linker > Input > Additional Dependencies` such as,

 ```
 freeglut.lib